-- Nipple pads.
 These are designed to help prevent leakage onto your clothes.
-Find some thick ones to wear in the beginning while you are sore, they will help to prevent anything from rubbing up against nipples and causing more discomfort.
+Find some thick ones like these to wear in the beginning while you are sore, they will help to prevent anything from rubbing up against nipples and causing more discomfort.

 Take good care of yourself.